Macsono/Hello-World/README.md

 # Hello-World My name is Macson Ogieriakhi and i have an interest in data analysis.
-I am a PhD Student of Agricultural Economics in Texas A & M University
+I am a PhD Student of Agricultural Economics in Texas A & M University.
+My field is Environmental and Natural Resource Economics